Margaret Isabel McHenry

-Margaret Isabelle McHenry (née Doheny) (26 May 1860 – 26 May 1932), was an American-Canadian heiress, benefactor of the Catholic Church and president of the Catholic Women's League of Canada.
+Margaret Isabel McHenry (née Doheny) (26 May 1860 – 26 May 1932), was an American-Canadian heiress, benefactor of the Catholic Church, president of the Catholic Women's League of Canada and received a private papal audience with Pope Pius XI.
 The only daughter of socialite Alice Ryan and Michael Doheny, Margaret was a member of the influential Irish-Canadian Ryan family on her mother's side; including her godfather, industrialist Hugh Ryan, and uncle, railway magnate John Ryan.
+On her father's side she was the first cousin of Californian oil tycoon Edward L. Doheny.